stgm/scientific-programming-1/10 Numbers/contents.md

 3. <span class="badge badge-primary">Assignment</span> Make data intelligible with [graphs](/numbers/graph)

+##### Optional: Co-primes

+We expect you to fully implement and submit the assignments above.
+But there's also an optional assignment, intended to be done by anyone who feels ready to do more!
+In this module, you'll test theorems from number theory about the frequency of [co-prime pairs](/numbers/co-primes).

 ##### Evaluation

 Have you submitted each problem from this module?
 Then you're done!
 Please fill out the [evaluation form](https://goo.gl/forms/gwRSgA3bBnpcAkME2){:target="_blank"}.
 It's important for us to get feedback on the course's content.